mamorobotics/Seamoth/README.md

 # Seamoth
-An OOP based, highly customisable and modular python library for the Mate ROV competition, built by the Mamaroneck High School Robotics Team and named for the iconic personal submarine in subnautica.
+An OOP based, highly customisable and modular python library for the MATE ROV competition, built by the Mamaroneck High School Robotics Team and named for the iconic personal submarine in subnautica.
 <br><br>
 <img src="https://pbs.twimg.com/media/EwqlbkAVcAI7Y3w.jpg:large" alt="Pat Presley on Twitter: &quot;Here&#39;s a concept for the &quot;Seamoth&quot; submersible I  designed for the game Subnautica.
 It was a great project to work on.  #subnautica #conceptart https://t.co/0AemAU6s3C&quot; / Twitter"/>
 <br><br>